 Get the recipe: Chorizo-Stuffed Squash

-Sweet and spicy is a perfect combination in this recipe!
-Skip the sweet on sweet (like the traditional marshmallows on top of sweet potatoes) in favor of spicy on sweet by topping baked sweet potatoes with jalapeno chile peppers, crumbled queso fresco, and/or kosher salt.
+The best Mexican recipes to serve at your Thanksgiving meal will have a combo of sweet and spicy.
+Skip the sweet on sweet (like the traditional marshmallows on top of sweet potatoes) in favor of spicy on sweet by topping baked sweet potatoes with jalapeño peppers, crumbled queso fresco, and/or kosher salt.
 Worried that the sweetness of the potatoes will be lost amidst these flavors?
-Don't fear!
-There's also honey, canela (Mexican cinnamon), and nutmeg in the mix to keep a good balance of sweet to spicy.
+Don't worry.
+There's also honey, canela (Mexican cinnamon), and nutmeg for a good balance of sweet to spicy.
+Even if your meal won't be entirely Mexican Thanksgiving foods, this sweet potato recipe is still a super-tasty addition to a more traditional Thanksgiving menu.

 Get the recipe: Cilantro-Lime Rubbed Turkey

-Q: What do you get when you combine cheesecake, pumpkin pie, and a chipotle pepper twist?
+Q: What do you get when you combine cheesecake, pumpkin pie, and chipotle pepper?

 It's an unexpected and original recipe that will disappear from your dessert table in a flash.
-Start with a pastry crust, then add a cream cheese layer with vanilla and cranberry sauce.
-Next, mix up your pumpkin mixture (which includes the chipotle pepper!), and pour it on top of the cream cheese mixture.
+Cover a crust with a layer of cream cheese and vanilla and cranberry sauce.
+Next, pour on a pumpkin mixture that has a fiery chipotle pepper.
 Bake and plate with a dusting of cinnamon and powdered sugar, if desired.

 Get the recipe: Chipotle-Cream Cheese Pumpkin Pie

 Instead of wine, this Mexican Thanksgiving menu is begging to be paired with a mixed drink, punch, or fresh juice.
-Might we recommend:
+Might we suggest: